- Does dyslexia affect how to learn to read for kids?

 - My Name Is Brain Brian written by Jeanne Betancourt

 A touching story about a boy called Brian who discovers that he has dyslexia and the confusion and frustration that follows, this book is recommended for children aged over 10 who are seeking inspiration from someone who is experiencing the same struggles – and triumphs! – with dyslexia.

 - Overcoming Dyslexia (2020 Edition) written by Sally Shaywitz

 An American physician-scientist, Sally Shaywitz is also the co-founder and co-director of the Yale Center for Dyslexia & Creativity at Yale University.
 This comprehensive and practical book helps identify, understand and overcome reading problems for dyslexics.
 Complete with the tools parents need to help their children, expect to find reading exercises, ways to build self-esteem, success stories, school and college suggestions for dyslexic students and so much more.

 - Blast Off to Reading!
 50 Orton-Gillingham Based Lessons for Struggling Readers and Those with Dyslexia written by Cheryl Orlassino

-Designed for older students aged 7-13, this a multisensory reading program for dyslexia based on the structured literary approach, Orton-Gillingham.
-Each lesson in the book teaches a new sound or rule and there are exercises to follow which review these concepts.
-It also comes with a free web app that features audio dictations, flash cards, games and teaching tools – what are you waiting for?
+Designed for older students aged 7-13, this is a multisensory reading program for dyslexia based on the structured literary approach, Orton-Gillingham.
+Each lesson in the book teaches a new sound or rule and there are exercises to follow that review these concepts.
+It also comes with a free web app that features audio dictations, flashcards, games and teaching tools – what are you waiting for?

 If you want to read real-life stories about real people and their experiences, you can head to our Personal Stories section.
 Here, you’ll also find an interview with one of our GoStudent writers Guy Doza, a secondary school teacher who has dyslexia. 👨🏫